ahelm/wusa/README.md

 ![Demo video for Wusa](docs/assets/wusa_demo.gif)

 Wusa is also a command-line tool to help manage _containerized self-hosted GitHub Action Runner_.
 In some rare cases, you might require special hardware to execute your CI/CD pipeline.
-For these cases, `wusa` helps you remove the burden of setting up a docker container on your local machine, connecting it to your GitHub repositories, and provides simple commands.
+For these cases, `wusa` removes the burden of setting up a docker container on your local machine, connecting it to your GitHub repositories, and managing it over time.

 > **WARNING** wusa is in the early stages, and issues might appear.
 Please try it out and let me know what you think of wusa.